10up/Engineering-Best-Practices/_includes/markdown/Vue.md

 ## Figuring Out If Vue Is Right For Your Project

 Using the right tool for the job is critical in navigating a successful project.
 Will Vue always be the answer?
 Of course not.
 But there are some instances where you may want to use this framework over something like (for example) a collection of plugins, custom JavaScript, or another framework.
+For instance, if you're building a larger-scale application that you feel needs a stateful system, we've found that [React]({{ site.baseurl }}/react) is a often a better option when compared to Vue.

 Some questions you may want to ask yourself:
 * Will this project contain a lot of components that need to interact with an API?